 |AMTRAK Free Ticket For College Visit||

-AMTRAK offers high school seniors and juniors and their parent or guardian two tickets for the price of one when traveling on its trains to visit a college.
+AMTRAK offers high school seniors and juniors and their parent or guardian a "Buy one; get one 50% off Campus Visit® Discount" when traveling on its trains to visit a college.
 You must register first.
 There are blackout dates and terms and conditions.
-Read them.
+I leave it to you to read them.

 |Lufthansa Student Program||